PDF Reader A PDF reader extension based on Mozilla's powerful PDF.js open-source library

 1. What is the "PDF Reader" extension and how does it work?

-This extension is meant to replace the default PDF viewer of your browser with the open-source PDF.js library written by Mozilla.
-The extension offers the same PDF reading experience on a Chromium-based browser as you open the same PDF file in Mozilla's Firefox browser.
-In contrast to the default PDF reader of your browser which usually requires the entire PDF binary resource before rendering it, this extension loads the document as soon as the already downloaded binary data is renderable.
-Note that this extension only passes the URL of the document to the PDF.js library and it does not render the PDF file internally.
-So you need to report rendering issues to the GitHub page of the PDF.js project.
-Also, note that this extension uses an offline version of this library so your PDF file is parsed locally without any server interactions
+This extension aims to substitute your browser's default PDF viewer with the open-source PDF.js library developed by Mozilla.
+It delivers an identical PDF reading experience on Chromium-based browsers akin to opening the same file in Mozilla Firefox.
+Unlike your browser's default PDF reader, which typically necessitates the complete PDF binary resource before rendering, this extension begins displaying the document as soon as renderable binary data is available.
+It's important to note that this extension solely passes the document's URL to the PDF.js library and doesn't internally render the PDF file.
+Therefore, any rendering issues should be reported to the PDF.js project's GitHub page.
+Additionally, this extension uses an offline version of the library, ensuring that your PDF files are parsed locally without any server involvement.

 2. What's new in this version?